-Found 20 - 30 results of 165 programs matching keyword "boil water with ice activity"
+Found 20 - 30 results of 170 programs matching keyword "boil water with ice activity"

+Terje Isungset is one of Europe's most accomplished and innovative percussionists.
+With over two decades experience in jazz and Scandinavian music his work travels far beyond traditional boundaries.
+He's become more like a cross between a sound artist and a shaman.
+Isungset crafts his own instruments from natural elements found in Norway such as arctic birch, granite, slate, and even ice.
+At the South Pole, the Ice Stories crew met up with correspondent Zoe Courville just before she and her team embarked on their 3,000 km traverse across the desolate and frigid East Antarctic Ice Sheet.
+In this video, Zoe gives us a tour of the vehicles they are taking on their cross-continent journey, including their living module, sleeping quarters, and science sled.
 A short visit with the inspiring Jane Wolff.
 She is an artist, landscape architect, educator, and author of 'Delta Primer: a field guide to the California Delta.'
 You might be surprised to know that water is one of the most scarce resources in Antarctica.
 In this interview from in front of the Canada Glacier in Antarctica’s Taylor Valley, Hassan Basagic from Portland State University describes the essential role of polar glaciers in supporting the bare-bones ecosystems in the Dry Valleys.
 In this program, learn about meteorite hunting in Antarctica with Ralph Harvey who leads the Antarctic Search for Meteorites program (ANSMET).
 We talk to photographer John Weller, who spent the austral summer 2008 scuba diving under the ice in Antarctica.
-We speak with glaciologists Slawek Tulaczyk and Jake Walter, who study ice-sheet dynamics.
-Join us as we talk to scientists working with IceCube, a neutrino telescope buried in the ice under the South Pole.
-In this webcast from Antarctica, we meet up with Ted Scambos, a glaciologist from the University of Colorado and the National Snow and Ice Data Center.
-Adelie penguins contemplate the water near a photographer at a crack in the ice.
-In this live webcast, we look deeper into the film 'Ice People.'
-We speak with noted geologists Allan Ashworth and Adam Lewis, and filmmaker Anne Aghion in our San Francisco studio.